 However, despite its simplicity, the payback period may not be a desirable investment criterion.
 In the first place, it fails to recognise the cash flows that come in after the payback period.
-Again it fails to consider the pattern of cash inflows and that early cash inflows rather than later cash inflows.
+Again it fails to consider the pattern of cash inflows after the payback period.

-Despite its weakness, the payback period is very popular analogy.
+Despite its weakness, the payback period is very popular technique.
 It tries to emphasizes early recovery of an investment.
 This means that it gives an insight into the cash inflows of the project.